-- (a) Concrete plinths shall be used for dry-well plinths. - (b) Steel pump supports may be considered with ductile iron and/or steel suction and discharge pipework, which are less susceptible to vibration. - (c) Steel plinths will not be considered where ABS pipe is used. - (d) Forced negative-pressure positive ventilation shall be provided to the dry-well should be used, with a fan blowing air in at the topbeing drawn and expelled from the top of the dry-well, and fresh air being drawn into and piped to from the pipe within 900 mm of the dry-well floor. - (i) The number of air-changes shall comply with the NZBC for an occupied space. - (ii) Prior to entry into the dry-well, operators are to have a clear line-of-site to the operating status of the ventilation system to confirm it is operational.
-This may require the installation of an additional alert system at the entry point. - (ii)(iii) Both the inlet pipe and the outlet ventilation pipes shall be to an external space with good natural ventilation and with both the inlet and outlet suitably separated to avoid mixing of the exhaust and incoming air. - (e) Dry-well hatches for below ground dry-wells shall be sealed against water ingress.
-They shall have a minimum load rating of AS 3996 Class D. Multipart lids shall be constructed to provide a 1200 x 1200 mm clear opening to allow parts and equipment to be lowered into the dry well.
-Access openings shall be fitted with a protective screen which will prevent accidental falls into the dry-well when the hatch is open. - (f) The dry-well is to include a gantry system (or similar) which will enable pumps to be lifted to a lay down area.
+- (a) Concrete plinths shall be used for dry-well plinths. - (b) Steel pump supports may be considered with ductile iron and/or steel suction and discharge pipework, which are less susceptible to vibration. - (c) Steel plinths will not be considered where ABS pipe is used. - (d) Forced positive ventilation to the dry-well should be used, with a fan blowing air in at the top and expelled from the pipe within 900 mm of the dry-well floor. - (i) The number of air-changes shall comply with the NZBC for an occupied space. - (ii) Prior to entry into the dry-well, operators are to have a clear line-of-site to the operating status of the ventilation system to confirm it is operational.
+This may require the installation of an additional alert system at the entry point. - (iii) Both the inlet pipe and the outlet ventilation pipes shall be to an external space with good natural ventilation and with both the inlet and outlet suitably separated to avoid mixing of the exhaust and incoming air. - (e) Dry-well hatches for below ground dry-wells shall be sealed against water ingress.
+They shall have a minimum load rating of AS 3996 Class D. Access openings shall be fitted with a protective screen which will prevent accidental falls into the dry-well when the hatch is open.

+- (f) The dry-well is to include a gantry system (or similar) which will enable pumps to be lifted to a lay down area.
 There shall be provision for suitably sized lay down area as well as a mechanical system in place to lift pumps from the lay down area to outside the dry-well. - (g) For each pump the minimum working room around the pumps shall be 600 mm - (h) The minimum working room in front of the control switchboard shall be 1200 mm. - (i) Flow meters and the control switchboard are to be housed within the dry-well unless dispensation is granted by Wellington Water. - (j) Bellows shall be installed on the delivery side and considered on the suction side of the pump, unless agreed otherwise with Wellington Water, to manage vibration and noise through the pipework. - (k) Dry-well installations shall have smoke detectors and emergency lighting connected to SCADA for alarming.